loighic/loighic.github.io/_pages/macro/pt3a/fiscal_1.md

 The calculation that produces the figures in the table is relatively easy with a spreadsheet, but there is also a formula.
-If we assume that each person's extra income that comes from the government's expenditure goes either to taxes or to spending on goods and services, then we use this formula, where *t* is the tax rate:
+If we assume that all of the income that comes from the government's expenditure goes either to taxes or to spending on goods and services, then we use this formula, where *t* is the tax rate:

 $$ \mathsf{spending\ multiplier = \frac{1}{1\  - \ \left\lbrack 1 - (t) \right\rbrack}}$$